ranzlee/razorx/README.md

 ## Request/Response Cycle

-The following diagram shows the basic flow of a request.
-The basic concept is to first send the request through a series of middleware, both global and specific to the endpoint, to apply common behaviors like anti-forgery token validation, authorization policy enforcement, and model validation.
-Next, the request is passed to a handler for processing application logic.
-The request handler returns a RazorComponentResult for creating an HTML response.
-Finally, HTMX may modify the DOM to swap in partial content and trigger any events specified in response headers.
+The following diagram describes the flow of a request.
+The basic concept is to first route the request through a series of middleware, both global and endpoint specific (`IEndpointFilters`).
+This applies common behaviors like anti-forgery token validation, authorization policy enforcement, and model validation.
+Next, the request is routed to a specific handler (`IRequestHandler Delegate`) for processing application logic.
+The request handler will usually return a `RazorComponentResult` for creating an HTML response.
+Finally, HTMX may modify the DOM to swap partial content and trigger events specified in response headers.
+The events are handled with JavaScript event handlers in `razorx.js`.

 ![RazorX Request-Response Cycle](razorx-request-response.png "RazorX Request-Response Cycle")